julyankb/freeport-nft-minter-tutorial/README.md

 ```

 ## `2. onUploadPressed [Main.js]`
-This function simply calls the `upload2DDC` function and sets the state variables `status` and `uploadOutput` with the values it returns.
+This function simply calls the `upload2DDC` function and sets the state variables `status` and `uploadOutput` with the `CID` it returns.
+The `status` and `CID` are then printed to your browser to serve as inputs for the functions below.
 ```javascript
 const onUploadPressed = async () => {
   const { contentId, status } = await upload2DDC(uploadData, uploadDataTitle, uploadDataDescription);